Battle of Kampala: Prelude

 Following their victories, the NRA was able to greatly expand its manpower, and gained access to important military equipment.
 In contrast, the UNLA's remaining forces were increasingly suffering from defections, low morale, and internal divisions along ethnic lines.
 The NRA's success at Masaka and Mbarara also solidified their control of the centre and south-western sections of the country and left Kampala vulnerable to attack.
 To take advantage of its improving military situation, the NRA High Command decided to launch an offensive to capture the city.
 Saleh drew up the plans of attack.
 About 9,600 fighters were allocated for this operation, many of which were UNLA defectors from the Masaka garrison.
-At the same time, the NRA's 9th and 19th Battalions blocked the Masinda–Hoima Road, so that UNLA units which were still active in northern Uganda could not reinforce Kampala.
-Realising that the rebels would launch an attack on the capital, President Okello attempted to bolster Kampala's garrison by enlisting the aid of anti-NRA militias, including the Former Uganda National Army (FUNA) and the Uganda Freedom Army.
+At the same time, the NRA's 9th, 15th, and 19th Battalions blocked the Masinda–Hoima Road, so that UNLA units which were still active in northern Uganda could not reinforce Kampala.
+Fearing that Zairian dictator Mobutu Sese Seko might sent his army to aid the UNLA, Museveni stationed the 21st Battalion under Benon Tumukunde at Kasese to fend off any Zairian attempt to reinforce Kampala.

+Realising that the rebels would launch an attack on the capital, President Okello attempted to bolster Kampala's garrison by enlisting the aid of anti-NRA militias, including the Former Uganda National Army (FUNA), the Uganda Freedom Army, and the Federal Democratic Movement of Uganda (FEDEMU).
 In truth, many of these alleged anti-NRA fighters were NRA spies and acted as a fifth column; the entire Uganda Freedom Army was probably a front organisation of the NRA.
 In addition, FUNA suffered from extensive indiscipline, and harassed civilians in the capital despite denials by its commander Isaac Lumago.
 Kampala's garrison was at least 12,000-strong.
 The UNLA also established a battery at Summit View on Kololo, a hill overlooking Kampala.
 Troops were deployed to strategic locations, including the Radio Uganda building, the Uganda Television building, the Nile Mansions, the Uganda International Conference Centre, and the Parliament building.
 UNLA forces also garrisoned the State House in Entebbe to the south-east.
+The garrison at Summit View was commanded by Lieutenant Colonel Eric Odwar, head of the Southern Brigade, the forces in Kampala's center by Colonel John Kilama, and the troops guarding the Kampala–Entebbe Road by Colonel Joseph Obonyo.